How to treat degenerative joint disease

 Degenerative joint disease (DJD), also called osteoarthritis, involves the breakdown of cartilage covering joint articular surfaces.
 A smooth cartilage coating helps the articular surfaces of joints to slide smoothly against one another.
-If cartilage wears away, exposed bone surfaces will rub against one another, resulting in pain, stiffness, and other uncomfortable symptoms.
+If cartilage wears away, exposed bone surfaces will rub against one another, resulting in inflammation.

 Osteoarthritis can occur within any joint of the body.
-When this condition affects the joints of the neck and back called facet joints, symptoms can include pain, tenderness, stiffness, limited range of motion, and swelling.
-Symptoms may be felt in the neck, back, shoulders, hips, buttocks, or extremities, depending on the location of the affected spinal joints.
-Fortunately, many treatment types are available for relief of DJD symptoms.
+When this condition affects the joints of the neck and back, called facet joints, symptoms can include pain, tenderness, stiffness, limited range of motion and swelling.
+Symptoms may be felt in the neck, back, shoulders, hips, buttocks or extremities depending on the location of the affected spinal joints.
+However, many treatment types are available that can provide relief of DJD symptoms.

-Most doctors begin treatment for degenerative joint disease with conservative, non-invasive therapies.
+Most doctors begin treatment for degenerative joint disease with conservative nonsurgical therapies.
 This may include one or more of the following:

 - Physical therapy